Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

     Set to `true` to have the Repository link available to all users.

-4. Restart the Alfresco Content Services server.
+4. Restart the Content Services server.

 ### Configuring aspects {#configaspects}